 - Query the

-MobileHandledExceptionevent type in Insights.
-For more information, see the Insights examples for New Relic Mobile.
+MobileHandledExceptionevent type.
+For more information, see the NRQL examples for mobile monitoring.